 6 Tips for Using Fresh Cranberries

-- Make the Best Cranberry Relish Ever.
+5. Make the Best Cranberry Relish Ever.
 Here’s the trick to making an amazing fresh cranberry relish for your holiday table or to accompany savory dishes: Cook 1 12-ounce bag of fresh cranberries with the juice and zest of 1 fresh orange, ¼ cup pure maple syrup, and a pinch of cinnamon for 8 minutes.
 Get the recipe for Fresh Cranberry Orange Relish here.

 6. Pop Them in the Freezer.
 You can just pop that whole bag of fresh cranberries—no pre-prep required—in the freezer to pull out and enjoy all year long.
 Then use frozen cranberries in any recipe that calls for fresh.

 Learn how to use other plant foods with these guides:

 Here are a few more of my favorite fresh or frozen cranberry recipes: